henrymao2004/mindvote/data+eval_README.md

 ## Overview

 This pipeline evaluates Large Language Models (LLMs) on their ability to predict poll results by analyzing social contexts and user behavior patterns.
-The task involves predicting probability distributions over answer choices for polls from Reddit and Weibo platforms, with a current demonstration dataset of 1,400+ samples (200+ Reddit, 1,200+ Weibo) and demonstration metadata.
+The task involves predicting probability distributions over answer choices for polls from Reddit and Weibo platforms, with a current english dataset of 700+ samples (100+ Reddit, 600+ Weibo) for demonstration.

 ## Notice